ProhoDimka/Company-Infrastructure-Demo/README.md

 # Introduction
-This demo main purpose is to show possibilities of deploying organization infrastructure with cloud native approach.
+The main purpose of this demo is to demonstrate the capabilities of deploying an organization's infrastructure using a cloud-based approach.
-After you will finish installation process, you will have:
+Once you complete the installation process, you will have:
 1. Gitlab instance
 2. Gitlab Runner Shell instance
 3. Kubernetes self-managed cluster